Many new Members and Affiliates may not be aware of the very rich and prestigious pedigree that The Overseas Press and Media Association has.

 All of this had placed a very heavy human resource and administrative burden on proactive Council members and their companies, quite often to the detriment of their own businesses, because of the sheer amount of time and energy that was being committed to OPMA projects and general routine affairs of the Association.

-However, her retirement brought OPMA to the crossroads that it had been approaching for some time and finally in October 1998, the Secretariat came into being.
+In October 1998, the Secretariat came into being.
 It was headed up by Jackie Dunn, who was Publisher of the OPMA Overseas Media Guide from 2000 to 2013 editions.

 The 40th edition of the Guide was celebrated in June 2006 with a very successful Ruby party.
 The Guide continues to be the definitive media reference source for all those engaged in international advertising.